-To the European Commission and the EU Trade Ministers and Rt Hon Boris Johnson MP
+To the European Commission and the EU Trade Ministers and Prime Minister Boris Johnson

 Corporations increasingly use investment tribunals to attack rules that protect people and the environment.
 The proposals to strengthen this parallel legal system through a global court are therefore deeply worrying.